kenos1/save-suroi-together/README.md

 - They can be placed in concealable cover, which makes them even harder to spot.
 - Mines can be stacked on one another, further concentrating the damage in a specific area.
 This could potentially produce unfair "one-shots".
 - Because of the above factors, it makes the game more unfair, making the player feel like it is the **game's fault** for dying or losing.
+- Additionally, one of the **only** features that people liked about landmines was their tactical potential by throwing them and then detonating by shooting, which many legacy players expressed an enjoyment of in 1v1s.
+The decision was made with no consensus to scrap this, and severly nerf the throwing distance, meaning that only the passive (and more hated) passive use is an option.

 It is also crystal clear that even the Designrs don't want landmines added to the game, as evidenced by their attitude towards having to draw art for it: